dimitryzub/seo-position-tracker/README.md

   -tw  [ ...], --target-websites  [ ...]
                         Target websites to track.
 Default "['starbucks.com']".
   -se  [ ...], --search-engine  [ ...]
                         Choosing a search engine to track: "google", "baidu", "bing", "duckduckgo", "yahoo", "yandex", "naver".
 You can select multiple search engines.
+All search
-All search engines are selected by default.
+                        engines are selected by default.
   -ak , --api-key       Your SerpApi API key: https://serpapi.com/manage-api-key.
 Default is a test API key to test CLI.
   -hl , --lang          Language of the search.
 Supported only for "google", "baidu", "yahoo" and "yandex" engines.
 Default "None".
+Find more by Googling: "SerpApi supported
+                        <engine> languages"
   -gl , --country       Country of the search.
 Supported only for "google", "bing" and "yahoo" engines.
 Default "None".
+Find more by Googling: "SerpApi supported <engine>
+                        countries"
   -loc , --location     Location of the search.
 Supported only for "google", "bing", "duckduckgo" and "yandex" engines.
 Default "None".
+Find more by Googling: "SerpApi supported
+                        <engine> locations"
   -d , --domain         Search engine domain to use.
 Supported only for "google", "yahoo" and "yandex" engines.
 Default "None".
+Find more by Googling: "SerpApi supported <engine>
+                        domains"
   -st , --save-to       Saves the results in the current directory in the selected format (CSV, JSON, TXT).
 Default CSV.

 Found a bug?
 Open issue: https://github.com/dimitryzub/seo-position-tracker/issues